fxchen/frankc/2014 May/habits.md

 1) Christopher Alexander (see Pattern Language) might call these Selfconscious or unselfconscious environments.

 2) Books related to habits: Decisive, Jim Collins, BJ Fogg, Focus?
 Mastery?
 Malcolm Gladwell, Habit Loop, Nir Eyal

+Appendix:

+The operating system you already use everyday: habits Designing the operating system you already use
+How to automate it
+Designing your habit operating system
+Automate your habit system

+Today, a friend asked me for the one piece of insight on how to create lasting habit change.

+In a word, automate it.